 At present the EDF/PMCU is managing the implementation of various projects and programmes with grant funds derived from the 9th & 10th NIP, the Banana Accompanying Measures (BAM), the Special Framework of Assistance (SFA), the Fluctuations of Export Earnings (FLEX) and an umbrella Framework of Mutual Obligations through which all un-utilised balances from the STABEX have been reallocated.
 With these resources, the EU is easily the largest single donor to SVG.
 These funds are allocated across a wide spectrum of sectors including: Tourism, Agriculture, Private Sector, Education, Transport, Health and the Rural Sector.
 This focus thus provides a diverse and many-sided composition of the EU/SVG partnership.

-To better manage the EU resources, the EDF/PMCU has a technical staff compliment of eight with the required experience and competencies for the programming and implementation of EU grants.
+To better manage the EU resources, the EDF/PMCU has a technical staff with the required experience and competencies for the programming and implementation of EU grants.
 This allows the EDF/PMCU to serve as a hub where line ministries and agencies benefitting from EU grants can find the needed guidance and assistance to implement their related projects and programmes.
 The unit falls directly under the authority of the National Authorising Officer (NAO) for EDF Operations.
-The NAO is also the Director of Planning in the Ministry of Finance and Economic Planning.
+The NAO is also the Director of Planning in the Ministry of Economic Planning, Sustainable Development, Industry, Information and Labour.